 Mathieu: “The perfect watch to receive for Xmas?
 A vintage watch!
 Why you might ask?
 Well, I don’t want my love ones to be spending too much on gifts and I am really into watches that have history and some patina.
 My dream would be a Jaeger-LeCoultre from the 40s: elegance, passion and of a lot of history packed into a smaller case.”

-Toolwatch gift: a link for a nice vintage Jaeger-LeCoultre available online.
+Toolwatch gift: a link to search for vintage Jaeger-LeCoultres available online under $2’000.

 Vincent: “The watch I’ve been thinking about lately is the Tangomat from Nomos Glashütte.
-I love the minimalist design but also the character of the black dial that brings a nice contrast.
+I love the minimalist design but also the character of that clean dial that brings a nice contrast.
 The sapphire caseback is a plus and you can’t hardly find a better option at that price range.”

-Toolwatch gift: best online price for a brand new Nomos Glashütte Tangomat 603.
+Toolwatch gift: best online price for a brand new Nomos Glashütte Tangomat.

 Not enough with this ultimate watch gift guide?
 Then have a look at the Toolwatch Shop where we handpick a selection of cool watches.